sarouarhossain/learndevops/kubernates/basic_commands.md

 * ***kubectl edit deployment [deployment_name]***
 * ***kubectl edit deployment nginx-depl***

+####Deployment with configuration file
+First create a yaml configuration file.
+Then the command is ***kubectl apply -f config_file_name.yaml*** .
+Its the same command for update also.
+K8s knows when to create or update deployment.

 ####Replica Set
 Replica set is managing the replicas of a pod